bioinf/Sibelia/ANNOTATION.md

 name exactly the same as in snpEff database.
 For assembly name above it will be "NC_000962".

 If you wish, you can specify snpEff database name with the "--db" argument.
-Possible database names could be got by the command:

-	java -jar snpEff.jar databases